SynergygraphicIB/AWS-Centralized-loggings/README.md

 }
 ```

-## 5.2 Follow the commands to create and entry at the Parameter Store to assume the role in Security
+## 5.2 Follow the commands to create and entry at the Parameter Store to assume the role in Logging

 ```
 aws ssm put-parameter \